Mirissa Beach Sri Lanka (Paradise Found!)

 A typical family room at Riverside Cabanas, with mosquito nets and balcony.
 A lovely budget choice with superb breakfasts and resident monkeys. (see below)

 These houses have lovely gardens, the place we stayed in last night (Riverside Cabanas- above) had a large expanse of grass running down to the riverside and a resident troop of monkeys.
-The riverside walk is cool, green and shady, watch out for the huge monitor lizards.
-As we walk home from dinner in the early evening we always see fireflies in the greenery.
-For Riverside Cabanas.
-Check prices and rooms on Agoda here.
+The riverside walk wass cool, green and shady.
+Watch out for the huge monitor lizards.

-There are plenty of private homes turned guest house, everybody seems to be building a block of rooms on their land, they’re cheap (all around 2000Rs $16 at 2014 prices, they charge more now, see below), clean and new, but tourism hasn’t taken away the village feel of Mirissa.
-A local fisherman sells his catch on the corner, opposite is a fruit and veg stall.
-People say hello to strangers.
+There were plenty of private homes turned guest houses, everybody seemed to be building a block of rooms on their land.
+They were cheap (all around 2000Rs $16 at 2014 prices, they charge more now, see below), clean and new, but tourism hadn’t taken away the village feel of Mirissa.

 The Sri Lankans are lovely people, I’ve already posted about their beautiful manners and good looks in Why Visit Sri Lanka?
 If you can make it this far south, Mirissa is a real treat.
 Hikkaduwa was more like this 12 years ago, the first time I came but sadly that’s no more.